 Straw poll #161

-Do you support that the STA ID field in an uplink EHT SU PPDU sent from an EHT STA to an EHT AP identifies the transmitter EHT STA?
+802.11be supports that the STA ID field in an uplink EHT SU PPDU sent from an EHT STA to an EHT AP identifies the transmitter EHT STA.

 NOTE- The size and encoding of the STA ID field in the uplink EHT SU PPDU is TBD. [#SP161]